bartezr8/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 ---
 layout: getting-started
-title: try, catch, and rescue
+title: try, catch, и rescue
 ---

 # {{ page.title }}

 {% include toc.html %}

-Elixir has three error mechanisms: errors, throws, and exits.
-In this chapter we will explore each of them and include remarks about when each should be used.
+Elixir has three error mechanisms: errors, throws, и exits.
+In this chapter we will explore each of them и include remarks about when each should be used.

-## Errors
+## Ошибки

 Errors (or *exceptions*) are used when exceptional things happen in the code.
 A sample error can be retrieved by trying to add a number into an atom: